confluentinc/examples/replicator-schema-translation/docs/index.rst

 6. Now verify the translation by revisiting the Schema Registries at: http://localhost:8085/subjects and: http://localhost:8086/subjects.
 They should both now list schemas with the destination cluster showing ``["testTopic.replica-value"]``:

-7. To complete the demo return both Schema Registries to ``READWRITE`` mode:
+7. To complete the demo return both clusters to ``READWRITE`` mode:

    .. sourcecode:: bash